tremho/MistLift/doc/Function Definition file.md

 - __method__ - HTTP method this function is to be called by (GET, POST, PUT, DELETE, PATCH).

+- __timeoutSeconds__ -- number of seconds for timeout before function returns a response.
+If 0 or less, or not provided, the default is used (AWS default is 3).
+Has no effect on local server.

 - __schemas__ - defines optional schemas describing object types of the function.
 Schemas may be referred to by name for return types.

 example: